Veteran Services

 • A spouse or child using transferred benefits who lives in the state in which the institution of higher learning is located (regardless or his/ her formal state of residence) and enrolls in the school after the transferor's discharge from a period of active duty service of 90 days or more.

-• A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within three years of the Service member’s death in the line of duty following a period of active duty service of 90 days or more.
+• A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school following the Service member’s death in the line of duty after serving a period of active duty service of 90 days or more.

 Individuals who initially meet the requirements above will maintain “covered individual” status as long as they remain continuously enrolled at the institution of higher learning.
 Texas A&M-Texarkana will require the student to seek Texas resident status after they have been residing in the state for one year.
 For more information on the Choice Act, visit the VA Education and Training website Choice Act website.